| Licensed Tour Operator

 Samburu women – ‘Milk Mamas’ – providing goat milk for the orphaned elephants at Reteti

 This oasis where orphans grow up, learning to be wild so that one day they can rejoin their herds, is as much about the people as it is about elephants.
 Reteti is also empowering Samburu women to be the first-ever women elephant keepers in all of Africa.
+Their involvement brings unique perspectives and dedication, significantly enhancing the overall impact of wildlife conservation efforts in the region.

 Visiting Reteti